jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 I ran tests for a car with these inputs:

-* is the door open?
+* is the key close?
-* is the timer set?
+* is the brake being pressed?
 * was the start button pushed?
 * is the car too hot?